Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Step 2: Design Your Ideal Week

-Create a template of your ideal week - not based on what you currently do, but on what your priorities actually are.
+Create a template of your ideal week, built around what your priorities actually are rather than around what you currently do.
 This template is your north star for time blocking.

 Block time for: